A massive composite fermion from the three electron-like leptons in the bound state in the continuum: The momentum-space equation

 Using the representation

 the Fourier-transformed Eq. \eqref{17} with \eqref{18} is given by:

 Eq. \eqref{19} is the homogenous integral equation for BIC.
 Here the complex function

-leads to increasing the interaction intensity in the three-particle system in a certain element of the momentum space.
+leads to sharp increasing the interaction intensity in the three-particle system when the momenta ${\bf p}_{1}$, ${\bf p}_{2}$ of the particles and the angle between them lie on the resonant 3D surfaces.
 In nonrelativistic case of the single particle motion with the mass $m$ in the external field, the similar function can be introduced,

 For the conventional bound states the energy eigenvalues are negative, $E-m<0$.
 As a result, the function $g^{(1)}$ has no poles, and $i\delta$ can be omitted.
 For BICs the energy of this localized state $E-m>0$ \cite{Hsu,Sti}.
 Then the function $g^{(1)}$ has a single simple pole, $\varepsilon_{p}=E$, and, hence, the infinitesimal $\delta$ is significant.
 For the system of two interacting particles the respective function takes the form: